 Click to enlarge – the proportions and details all match.
 Keaton’s corner gate at Clifford St. and Glendale Blvd. stands within a curved arch, with staggered rectangular elements filling the curve, matching the Selig gate photo, Clifford St. sloping uphill across the street at back, and this close-up from Tillie’s Punctured Romance.

-While this must wait for future post, I’ll briefly share that opening scenes from One Week (1920) and Convict 13 were filmed on Los Feliz.
+While addressed more fully in this post, I’ll briefly share that opening scenes from One Week (1920) and Convict 13 were filmed on Los Feliz, when it was still a open road.
 Click to enlarge – the two left images look west towards the public stairway where Los Feliz turns south – the two right images look east at the corner of Los Feliz and Serrano.

 Also awaiting a future post, most Convict 13 golf scenes were filmed at the newly opened California Country Club near Culver City.